Mushroom Elixir with Chaga

 Well, chaga “tea” really tastes like coffee, so I like adding it to any recipe that would use coffee, from a latte to a smoothie.
 Heck you can even make ice cream or “nice” cream with it in it!

-7. Which Four Sigmatic products have Chaga?
+7. Which Four Sigmatic products have chaga?

 We only use the conk (or sclerotium), of chaga, free from fillers or carriers.
-This chaga extract is wild-crafted and wild harvested from birch trees in Siberia with sustainable practice, and without harming the host tree.
+This chaga extract is wild-crafted and wild-harvested from birch trees in Siberia with sustainable practice, and without harming the host tree.
 It is both hot water-extracted and alcohol-extracted so you get the most benefits per serving.

 You can shop Four Sigmatic chaga products here.